Sample

 be created on site!
 On site report generation places all

-issue found.
+homes in the "Cookie Cutter" inspection mentality.
 The truth is that no two different property's

 issues are the same, and for an Inspector to assume this leads to

+trouble for their client.
 When your inspection and review is finished the field notes and

 photographs are taken back to my office for a complete review and